 Practice Period is an opportunity to live in our community and intensify your practice over an eight week period, through increased meditation and study and contact with Zen Center teachers.
 These are times of intensive formal Zen training emphasizing zazen, ceremonies, study and daily work.
 Practice Period students commit to be in residence for the entire term.
 Space permitting, we may also accept short-term participants.

 Green Gulch offers two 8-week Practice Periods each year.
 They begin in October and February, and end with a 7 day sesshin.
 A 3 1/2 week "Intensive" which includes a 5 day sesshin is held in January.

-Work Practice Apprentices participate fully in the daily life of the residential community in three-month or six-month residential programs.
+Work Practice Apprentices participate fully in the daily life of the residential community.
 Work apprentices reside in student housing and are asked to remain at Green Gulch during the first month of residency.
 Upon successful completion of the program, students are eligible for Practice Period scholarships.
 A two-week stay as a guest student is prerequisite for applying for this program.
 For more information and an application see our Work Practice Apprenticeship Program web page.